 Reported failures of backsheets are delamination within the multilayer laminate, embrittlement leading to cracks or yellowing.
-The worst failures within backsheets are cracks and delaminations, as they allow enhanced water vapor and oxygen ingress into the PV module and can cause safety problems due to the loss in the isolation properties [11].
+The worst failures within backsheets are cracks and delaminations, as they allow enhanced water vapor and oxygen ingress into the PV module and can cause safety problems due to the loss in the isolation properties [16].
 Water vapor is known to have a critical impact on various degradation phenomena like corrosion of the metallic parts, potential induced degradation (PID) of PV modules and encapsulate decomposition.
 Therefore, these failure modes can reduce the performance of a PV module and shorten its lifetime.
 However, the yellowing effect, is reported to have no influence on the electrical performance of the modules.

-Mechanical beakage and junction box faults
+Mechanical breakage and junction box faults

 Mechanical breakages are usually identified as frame cracks produced due to poor handling conditions or extreme snow loads in winter.

 The junction box is the container, attached to the back of the module, which protects the connection of the strings of the module to the external terminals.
-Usually, the junction box contains the bypass diodes, which protect the cells of a series in case hot spots are produced mainly due to partial shadowing of the module [5].
+Usually, the junction box contains the bypass diodes, which protect the cells of a series in case hot spots are produced mainly due to partial shadowing of the module [10].
 It has been reported in the field faults in the adhesive system, and overtures on the junction box that provoke moisture formation and, then, wiring degradation.
-This type of failures affects mainly to the safety, being able to get to produce an electric arc and even fire danger.
+This type of failures affects mainly to the safety, being able to produce an electric arc and even fire danger.

-Encapsulation decolouration and bubbles formation
+Encapsulation discoloration and bubbles formation

 The encapsulation material (usually, Ethylene Vinyl Acetate or EVA) degradation is an aesthetic issue that usually does not affect the module’s performance.
-However, this degradation may conduct to a current loss with an average of 0.5%/year and a median of 0.8%/year for a Si PV module [12].
+However, this degradation may conduct to a current loss with an average of 0.5%/year and a median of 0.8%/year for a Si PV module [17].